#WeAreUnited players reach out to California Gov. for help - WHIZ News

 After about a month organizing behind the scenes, the players took their movement public Sunday, issuing with a lengthy list of demands related to healthy and safety, racial injustice and economic rights.
 They say if the demands are not addressed they will opt out of the season.

-Elsewhere in college sports, the NCAA Board of Governors met Tuesday to consider canceling or postponing fall sports championships in all three divisions, but no decision was made.
-The board is expected to reconvene Wednesday.
+Elsewhere in college sports, the NCAA Board of Governors, the association’s highest governing body, met Tuesday to consider canceling or postponing fall sports championships in all three divisions.

-The NCAA has no control over regular-season competition and none whatsoever in major college football, but canceling or delaying championship events it sponsors could influence what conference do with fall sports moving forward.
+“In order to ensure the health and well being of college athletes, we have to consider all the implications when determing our next steps, and we plan to provide an update to our membership and the public (Wednesday),” NCAA President Mark Emmert said in a statement.

+A person who was briefed on the board’s discussion Tuesday told the AP the board members decided that each division will determine what to do with their own championships.
+The Division I Board of Directors will consider the topic tomorrow.

+The person spoke to the AP on condition of anonymity because the board had chosen to not make its discussions and plans public.

+The NCAA has no say whatsoever in major college football.
+Whether it can played in the pandemic is still to be determined, but conferences are putting plans in place.

-The Pac-12 football practice is scheduled to start Aug.
-17 with the season slated to begin Sept.
+In the Pac-12, football practice is scheduled to start Aug.
+17, with the season slated to begin Sept.
 26.

 The players with #WeAreUnited are expected to meet later this week with Pac-12 officials, but hope the California governor can expedite their initiative.